 - If you’re getting JobKeeper income for your whole 14 day reporting period, report the entire amount your employer is paying you.
 This will be at least $1500 before tax.

 - If you’re not getting JobKeeper income for your whole reporting period, or if your reporting period has less than 14 days in it, divide the amount your employer is paying you before tax each JobKeeper fortnight by 14 to get a daily rate.
 Multiply the daily rate by the number of days you’re getting JobKeeper income in your reporting period and report this amount.

 For example, if the total amount you’re getting before tax for each JobKeeper fortnight is $1500, your daily rate will be $107.14.
 If you need to report JobKeeper income for 5 days in your Centrelink reporting period, you’d multiply $107.14 by 5, and report $535.71 in JobKeeper income.

 - If you earned any other income in the reporting period, you need to report this too.

 If you’re still working some hours, remember to include your hours worked.
 If you’re getting income from JobKeeper but not working, report you’ve worked 0 hours.

-You can report income from JobKeeper online using either:
+You can report income from JobKeeper, including for past reporting periods, using either:

 You won’t be able to use the employment diary in your online account or the timesheet in the Express Plus Centrelink app to report your JobKeeper income.